Questions about the Effort Certification Statement

 Yes.
 An augmentation is typically paid when an individual assumes additional responsibilities for an entire appointment year.
 For example, a professor’s salary may be augmented while acting as a department head.
 Augmentations are part of the Institutional Base Salary and the related effort must be certified.

 - How do you handle people who have two rates of hourly pay?

 Currently, the ECRT system does not handle two rates of hourly pay.
-If an individual is being paid two rates of pay for multiple appointments, then a manual effort statement will be needed.
-Please see the ECRT job aide on multiple rates of pay.
+If an individual is being paid two rates of pay for multiple appointments, then a manual effort statement will be needed in most cases.
+Please see the ECRT job aid on multiple rates of pay.

 - How is overload pay accounted for?

 Overload payments are typically paid as a lump sum for a short term activity and are not considered to be part of the Institutional Base Salary.
 Therefore, overload payments are not certified.
 If the correct earnings code was used for the payment, overload earnings will not be included on the effort statement.